 It is always easier to get the fundamentals in place before you start to grow, allowing you to focus on expansion rather than continually firefighting.

 External support from professional advisors can boost your internal management team, particularly in areas where you do not have personal experience, and do not need to employ someone with that skillset on a day-to-day basis.
-Having trusted advisers you can turn to when appropriate can help to identify the optimal solution for a given issue and, again, free up your time to focus on the big picture.
+Having trusted advisers you can turn to, when appropriate, can help to identify the optimal solution for a given issue and, again, free up your time to focus on the big picture.

 Funding